PDF 70 KB

 The aim of immunisation programs is to reduce the impact of vaccine preventable disease through achieving high vaccine coverage rates in the community.

-The vaccines offered through these immunisation programs, for eligible people, are free and available through your immunisation provider, however, in some cases a service delivery fee may be applied by the immunisation provider.
+The vaccines offered through these immunisation programs are free for eligible people however, some immunisation providers may charge a service or consultation fee.
 See the Immunisation services page for a list of providers.

 The National Immunisation Program consists of the following:

 The Childhood Immunisation Program provides free vaccines to protect against many different diseases for children from birth to four years of age.
 Additional vaccines are also recommended for Aboriginal children.
 For further information see Aboriginal immunisation recommendations.

 The School Immunisation Program provides recommended vaccines for South Australian students in Years 7, 8 and 10.

 There are additional recommendations for Aboriginal and Torres Strait Islander people for some vaccines due to a higher risk of some vaccine preventable diseases.